ai-update/ai-tools/README.md

 🔧 A collection of tools that use artificial intelligence (A.I.).

-✅ The purpose of this curated collection is to offer a diverse range of tools to use A.I. effectively.
+✅ This curated collection offers a diverse range of tools to use A.I. effectively.

 🌐  https://casvanvliet.substack.com